 Throughout the 1920s, the U.S. stock market experienced a prolonged expansion.
 That is, until late in 1929.

-With the stock market taking such a massive hit, the U.S. economy — followed shortly by the global economy — spiralled out of control.
-Black Tuesday led to the deepest and longest-lasting economic downturn in history.
-The pain felt in the market on this fateful October day would lead to what we now know as the Great Depression, a global economic collapse that lasted about a decade.
+With the stock market taking such a massive hit, the U.S. economy — followed shortly by the global economy — spiraled out of control.
+Black Tuesday led to the deepest and longest-lasting economic downturn in history along with a bear market to match.
+As share prices tumbled on this fateful October day, the pain felt led to what we now know as the Great Depression, a global economic collapse that lasted about a decade.

 This event would be burned in the memory of all consumers, not just investors.
 In a single day, thousands of investors were wiped out and billions of dollars were lost.